-SVU's Learning Management System (LMS) utilizes ZOOM Education Platform.
+SVU's Learning Management System (LMS) utilizes the Moodle LMS platform, hosted by MoodleCloud.
 The LMS allows SVU to track student engagement, i.e. usage, attendance, and attention.
-The closed captioning allows all students to participate equally.
 The LMS securely provides students with the means to collaborate on projects, study groups, and engage with each other through chat rooms.
-Students also has more effective engagement with the instructor and students would more likely use SVU services, i.e. tutoring, student advising, and career counseling services.
-LMS provides the capability to shares all course materials, consisting of lecture slides, homework assignments, quizzes, class presentations, readings and supplementary materials, and other class assignments.
-The LMS will maintain a record of the dates on which lessons, projects, and dissertations were received and when responses were returned to each student.
+Students also have more effective engagement with the instructor and students would more likely use SVU services, i.e. tutoring, student advising, and career counseling services.
+LMS provides the capability to share all course materials, consisting of lecture slides, homework assignments, quizzes, class presentations, reading and supplementary materials, and other class assignments.
+The LMS will maintain a record of the dates on which lessons, projects, and dissertations were received and when responses were returned to each student, approximately within 7 days.

-The hybrid mode of delivery requires the student to be familiar with the internet and use common internet applications, i.e. email, an editor, and PowerPoint.
+The hybrid mode of delivery requires the student to be familiar with the internet and use common internet applications, i.e. web browser, email, an editor, and PowerPoint.
 The student must be able to download files, install applications, update applications, and be aware of potential network/file viruses.
-The student must have access to the following system requirements:
+The student must have access to the following system and software requirements:

-- An internet connection, broadband wired or wireless. - Speakers, microphone, and webcam. - Operating System: Windows 10/8/7 or Mac OS or Red Hat Linux or CentOS or Fedora or OpenSUSE systems. - Browser: Windows Internet Explorer or Edge or Firefox or Chrome.
+- An internet connection, broadband wired or wireless. - Speakers, microphone, and webcam. - Operating System: Windows 10/8/7 or Mac OS or Red Hat Linux or CentOS or Fedora or OpenSUSE systems. - Web Browser: Windows Internet Explorer or Edge or Firefox or Chrome.
 Mac Safari, Firefox, and Chrome.
-Linux Firefox or Chrome. - Optional Tablet and Mobile Devices: iOS and Android devices.
+Linux Firefox or Chrome. - PDF Viewer/Reader. - PowerPoint Presentation Software. - Text Editor. - Optional Tablet and Mobile Devices: iOS and Android devices.

-The student will be given a list of system requirements, and the student must sign to acknowledge he/she has the resources to succeed in SVU's hybrid MSCS program.
+The student will be given a list of system and software requirements, and the student must sign to acknowledge he/she has the resources to succeed in SVU's hybrid MSCS program.